-Immediately prior to the Closing, Sponsor, Motion and certain holders of Ambulnz Common Stock and Ambulnz Preferred Stock entered into the A&R Registration Rights Agreement.
+Immediately prior to the Closing, Sponsor, Motion and certain Ambulnz equityholders entered into the A&R Registration Rights Agreement.
 Pursuant to the A&R Registration Rights Agreement, the Company agreed to register for resale under the Securities Act, after the lapse or expiration of any transfer restrictions, lock-up, or escrow provisions which may apply to the Founder Shares and certain holders of Ambulnz Common Stock and Ambulnz Preferred Stock (including those shares of Common Stock issuable upon exercise of those certain options to acquire shares of Ambulnz outstanding immediately prior to the Closing).
 Any other stockholders of the Company with piggyback registration rights may also participate in any such registrations, subject to customary cutbacks in an underwritten offering.